When Do LLMs Admit Their Mistakes? Understanding The Role Of Model Belief In Retraction: Task Definition and Preliminary Results

 To ensure that each incorrect answer is, in principle, correctable by the tested LLM, we first sample answers from the model via temperature decoding.
 For each answer, we create verification questions (e.g., ``Where was \{model's answer\} born?''; ``What is \{model's answer\}'s profession?'') and check whether the model's responses to these questions conflict with the requirements of the original question, inspired by \citet{DBLP:conf/acl/DhuliawalaKXRLC24}.
 We retain two types of examples: \begin{itemize*} \item \textbf{Correct Examples}: The answer is factually correct, and the model can correctly answer all verification questions. \item \textbf{Wrong Examples}: The answer is factually incorrect, and the model's responses to the verification questions contradict the original question, indicating that it should know the answer is incorrect. \end{itemize*}

 We experiment with three popular LLMs from different model families, Llama3.1-8B-Instruct (\citealp{DBLP:journals/corr/abs-2407-21783}, abbr.
 Llama3.1-8B), Qwen2.5-7B-Instruct (\citealp{DBLP:journals/corr/abs-2412-15115}, abbr.
 Qwen2.5-7B), and Olmo2-1124-7B-Instruct (\citealp{DBLP:journals/corr/abs-2501-00656}, abbr.
 Olmo2-7B).
 The data statistics are listed in Table~\ref{tab:data_stat}.
-See Appendix~\ref{sec:app-dataset} for details.
+Details of the continuation datasets are provided in Appendix~\ref{sec:app-dataset}.
 In the following sections, we use \textsc{Wikidata} and \textsc{Celebrity} to denote the model-specific continuation datasets instead of the original datasets.

 \paragraph{Evaluation Metrics.} We use Llama3.3-70B-Instruct as a judge \citep{DBLP:conf/nips/ZhengC00WZL0LXZ23} to automatically assess whether the tested model retracts the given answer in its response.
-See Appendix~\ref{sec:llm-as-a-judge} for details and reliability analyses.
+The judge agrees with human annotations on 39/40 \textsc{Wikidata} and 38/40 \textsc{Celebrity} examples, and with an independent GPT-4.1-mini judge at $\kappa > 0.93$ on both datasets; see Appendix~\ref{sec:llm-as-a-judge} for details.
 We then calculate the following two metrics to evaluate the model's retraction performance:

 $|\text{Wrong}|$ denotes the number of wrong examples, and $|\text{Retraction}|$ indicates the number of examples that the tested model retracts according to the judgment of Llama3.3-70B-Instruct.
 Higher retraction recall and precision together represent better retraction performance.